 Winter is not a time of year typically associated with a lot of home sales, but real estate experts advise that owners can actually tap this unique market.
 All it takes is a different type of prep work and a positive attitude.

-While bright, sunny days coupled with warm weather and green grass can seem like the best way to market a home, some industry insiders actually prefer to market a home in winter, according to the Realty Times.
+While bright, sunny days coupled with warm weather and green grass can seem like the best way to market a home, some industry insiders actually prefer to market a home in winter.
 Homes tend to be more brightly lit and festively decorated in a way that makes a listing look a lot more “homey”.

 Everyone is Motivated in the Winter